These easy banana and peanut butter muffins are a perfect treat for those who adore the classic combination of peanut butter and banana.

 🍴 Serving suggestions

-If I’m looking for something quick and easy for dessert I’ll serve the muffins warm out of the oven with custard or no churn honeycomb ice cream.
+If you're in the mood for a quick and easy dessert, try serving the muffins warm out of the oven with a side of custard or honeycomb ice cream for a delicious treat.

 - Peanut Butter Granola

 - Peanut Butter Chip Cookies